What is cutting?

-Whether you’re getting ripped in time for holiday or you’re wanting to cut down on body fat and maximize lean mass, the MaxiNutrition diet for cutting is here to help.
-Catered towards all levels of experience, our plan will help you shed body fat – but you’ll need to use a little bit of common sense, as all bodies are different.
+Catered towards all levels of experience, the cutting plan in this article will help you reduce body fat – but you’ll need to use a little bit of common sense, as all bodies are different.

 To lose weight, you need to be in a calorie deficit.
 The amount of calories you need to cut back on varies from person to person and involves your height, weight and activity levels which determine your metabolic rate.
 Because of this variation, only you can decide how many total calories you’ll need each day.

-However, our diet for cutting is a great example of the types of food you should be eating to promote weight loss and healthy muscle development.
+However, the diet for cutting prepared in this article is a great example of the types of food you should be eating to promote weight loss and healthy muscle development.
 While no plan can really encapsulate everything you’ll eat in the timeframe, we’ve provided a range of mix and match options to help you build your own plan that suits your calorie deficit.

-The only drinks you should consume during a cut are water, green tea and if you must, black coffee.
+The only drinks you should consume within a cutting diet are water, green tea and if you must, black coffee.
 Other drinks either contain extra calories or have artificial sweeteners and other things that can detract from your cut.

 One of the best ways to cut is to opt for low GI (Glycemic index) foods.
 Loosely, GI relates to a food’s sugar content and how fast it releases glucose in the body.
 If you haven’t worked out and eat high GI foods, they are stored as fat.